Mister Donut: Menu

 On May 27, 2014, Mister Donut collaborated with the Japanese fast food franchise Mos Burger on the MOSDO!, a burger using "a spiral-shaped chorizo, lettuce and spicy chili sauce sandwiched between Mister Donut's French Cruller donut as the buns."
 The menu item was released at Mos Burger stores, while Mister Donut stores at the time were selling "Mos Burger's famous rice burger with sweet bean paste, sweet potato paste, and custard cream stuffing."

 In April 2015, Mister Donut released new items such as the "Brooklyn Merry-Go-Round, which uses both cookie and bagel dough."
 At the time, the company announced that it will "launch new key products quarterly while maintaining its standard menu."

 In 2015, Japan revealed a summer doughnut menu themed to Brooklyn, New York.
 Japan Times explained that the menu was "'Brooklyn themed' in the sense it combines several foodstuffs together into one, in the style of New York-born fusion treats such as the Cronut."
 Items included "berry or lemon doughnuts cut in half, with a layer of yogurt added to the middle, or a chocolate option with sugary cream in the center."

 As of May 2016, "some 80% of the menu at Mister Donut bakery and cafe is made up of coffee drinks and the rest is doughnuts."

-In Japan, current items as of July 2016 may include the old-fashioned doughnuts covered in chocolate or cinnamon flavored.
+In Japan, current items as of July 2016 may include the old-fashioned doughnuts covered in chocolate or cinnamon-flavored.
 There is also a "chocolate almond croissant muffin," a salty donut, a chocolate-covered churro, a financier donut," and "Japanese-style matcha kuromitsu stick."

 In Japan, Mister Donut's "signature" is the "Pon de Ringu, with its cartoon lion mascot."
-The Japanese stores also sell the "pon de ring, Mister Donut’s signature item that’s made of a connected circle of dough balls."
+The Japanese stores also sell the "pon de ring, Mister Donut's signature item that's made of a connected circle of dough balls."
 Pon de ring varieties include the pon de angel, which is cream-filled, and the pon de kokuto, or a pon de ring with brown sugar.

+In media

+The 1998 album Good Humor by English indie pop band Saint Etienne features a song titled "Mr. Donut", which was inspired by their visit to one of the chain's cafés while on tour in Japan.